Many moons ago, in the coldest winter that the trees could remember, the last surviving wolf in the woods was struggling to survive.

 For three bitter days and nights the wolf had been tracking her prey.
 In any normal winter, an enormous moose would be too large and too dangerous an enemy.
 But in such dire times and with the tell-tale trail of the Elk’s fresh blood dripping from an open wound, the wolf had little option.

 Finally, the wolf’s long hunt was at its end.
-The moose had limped into a cave and stared out defiantly at his pursuer, stood there panting, waiting, hoping that the moose would expire before her hunger took its toll.
+The moose had limped into a cave and stared out defiantly at his pursuer.
+She stood there, panting, waiting, hoping that the moose would expire before her hunger took its toll.

 Just then, a terrifying roar exploded through the trees.
 A giant bear, woken from its hibernation by the smell of fresh meat came thundering towards them.